richlegrand/dash/README.md

 | WebSocket service | -           | __5.2 ms__                      | __4.7 ms__                    |

-### Other potential speed-ups
+### Potential future features/improvements

+*  All callback functions within Dash need to be defined upon initialization.
+WebSockets make it possible to send new callbacks dynamically as the page content changes.

+*  Other frameworks such as [FastAPI](https://fastapi.tiangolo.com/) can potentially improve [latency/performance](https://www.techempower.com/benchmarks/) compared to Quart.

-You can chain callbacks together in Dash -- the output of one callback is the input for another, the output of that callback is the input for yet another, etc.  Dash handles chaining at the client.
+*  You can chain callbacks together in Dash -- the output of one callback is the input for another, the output of that callback is the input for yet another, etc.  Dash handles chaining at the client.
 The client dispatches the callback at the server, gets the result and then dispatches the next callback.
 The process continues until the end of the chain is reached.
 Using this method, the network latency is added two times for each callback in the chain.
 For shared callbacks, callbacks are initiated and chained together at the server.
 The callbacks are called in order and the outputs are sent to the client(s) over WebSocket(s) in order.
 Using this method, a slow network will result in a delayed propagation of the callback results to the client(s), but no significant delays in the execution of the callbacks.

-The same can be done (I think) for non-shared (regular) callbacks for a potential a speed-up.
+The same can be done for non-shared (regular) callbacks for a potential a speed-up.